handy-common-utils/ls-having/README.md

 **Linux (all kinds of)**

-On Linux, "ls-having" is available in the [snap store](https://snapcraft.io/ls-having) and can be installed through snap:
+On Linux, *ls-having* is available in the [snap store](https://snapcraft.io/ls-having) and can be installed through snap:

 ```shell
 sudo snap install ls-having